junhonglim49791/nutriq-shopee-product-quantity/README.md

 ## 🛒 How to Get Product Quantity

 1. **Upload `Income.released` file:**
+    To upload files, just drag and drop from Windows to VS code.
-    Put your excel file in the _income_released folder_ and run the script first to know which  `Order.completed` file(s) to upload.
+    Put your excel file in the ***income_released*** folder.
+Run the script (Ctrl+C to stop), if the filechecks passed, required `Order.completed` filename(s) will be shown.
     ```bash
     uv run main.py
     ```
-    > Ignore the `.gitkeep` file in _income_released_ and _order_completed_ as it will be removed if it exists.
-This file is only there to ensure Git keeps these two > empty folders, as they will be used by the user.
+    > Ignore the `.gitkeep` file in ***income_released*** and ***order_completed*** folder as it will be removed after running the script.
+These file is to ensure Git keeps these two empty folders for user.

 2. **Upload `Order.completed` file(s):**
-    Put your excel file(s) in the _order_completed_ folder and run the script again, using the command above, to generate `Product.quantity` excel file in _shopee-product-quantity_ folder.
+    Put your excel file(s) in the ***order_completed*** folder.
+If filechecks passed, then generate `Product.quantity` excel file in _shopee-product-quantity_ folder.

 3. **Copy `Product.quantity` file to Windows:**
-   Open the file explorer in WSL:Ubuntu, then drag and drop to Windows.
+    Open the file explorer in Ubuntu, drag and drop the generated excel file to Windows
     ```bash
     explorer.exe .
     ```

 ## 📝 Notes
+- ✅ If the downloaded Order.completed file has bold styles in 'Product Name' column, it will mess up the sorting
 - Resizing the terminal might cause the rich's Panel outline to be out of shape
+- If a file from Windows is drag and drop to Ubuntu in file explorer, there would be a Zone.Identifier file